 Astraea’s community of supporters is made up of visionary institutions, government agencies, private sector businesses, and thousands of individuals and giving groups across the globe who know that their financial support – big or small – can bring about significant social change for LGBTQI people.

-For our fiscal year ended June 30, 2016, over 80% of our expenses supported grants and programming to 234 grantee partners in 62 countries, totalling over $3.5 million in grants.
+For our 2016 fiscal year, over 80% of our expenses supported grants and programming in support of 234 grantee partners in 62 countries, including over $3.5 million in grants.

 Astraea’s grantmaking is approximately half domestic and half international.
 We are committed to supporting the fight for justice in the United States, where we are based, and working in solidarity with global movements of LGBTQ people fighting for their rights in their own contexts.